-I have a great friend, Joan, who loves giving advice.
+I have a good friend, who loves giving advice.
 She loves giving advice so much that she's constantly thinking up ideas for people even when they aren't around.
-Joan thinks about what people need such as jobs they should seek, where they should shop, or even what clothes they should wear.
-Joan gives advice to everyone: friends, family, and even brief acquaintances.
-She believes that if people would just listen to her, they would be so much better off and happier.
+She thinks about what people need such as jobs they should seek, where they should shop, or even what clothes they should wear.
+My friend gives advice to everyone: friends, family, and even brief acquaintances.
+She believes that if people would just listen to her, they would be so much happier because she knows exactly what they need.

 However, do you notice how people rarely take advice?
 They complain about their troubles, but when we give them a few pointers; they just don't do it!

 Unfortunately, people rarely take advice, especially, if is unsolicited.
-"If only, Katrina would have listened to me," Joan would say, "she would have solved her problem by now."
-The problem is, if people, aren't specifically asking for advice, they are probably not seeking it and will most likely not take it.
+"If only, this person would have listened to me," my friend would say, "she would have solved her problem by now."
+The problem is, if people, aren't specifically asking for advice they most likely won't take it.

-Joan didn't realize that when she gave advice, she was subtly communicating that her friends weren't capable of solving their own problems.
-Getting unsolicited advice often made them feel inadequate and defensive; feelings that certainly kept them from being open to ideas and solutions.
+She just didn't realize that when she gave advice, she was subtly communicating that her friends weren't capable of solving their own problems.
+Getting unsolicited advice often made them feel inadequate and defensive; feelings that certainly kept them from being open to new ideas and solutions.

 What do people who complain want then, if not our advice?
 Often, our friends just want to vent, they want to express their problems out loud for support.
 They just want someone to listen to them.
-What the listener can do, instead of trying to solve the problem is to ask questions that can help their friends better think through their difficulties.
+What listeners can do, instead of trying to solve the problem is to ask questions that can help their friends think through their difficulties.

-For example, instead of giving Katrina advice about the problems she was having at work, Joan could have asked questions to help Katrina better clarify her dilemma, such as: "What have you tried so far?"
+For example, instead of giving her friend advice about the problems she was having at work, she could have asked questions to help clarify her friends dilemma, such as: "What have you tried so far?"
 "What has worked for you in the past?"
 "What are your thoughts going forward?"
 "What are your options?"